-Subventions: Increasingly, many university and other highly regarded scholarly presses may ask authors to cover a portion of the cost of publishing a scholarly book in order to make it more affordable.
+Subventions: Subventions provide partial subsidies to presses for the publication of scholarly books authored by the faculty, given that in some cases university and other highly regarded presses ask authors to cover a portion of the cost of publishing a scholarly book in order to make it more affordable.
 This program is designed to assist with those costs.
 The typical subvention amount awarded by the Research Council is $2,500 or less.
 Under exceptional circumstances, higher subventions awards, up to $4,000, may be considered.

 Research Council Deadlines are in the Fall for Subventions only and in the Spring for Research and Subventions.